Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Experiments

-We then provide results for \textbf{ImageNet}, following evaluation protocols in the literature.
+We then provide expanded results for \textbf{ImageNet}, following evaluation protocols in the literature.
 In Table~\ref{tbImagenet} and~\ref{tbImagenetMDS}, we provide results based on the exemplars predicted by word vectors and MDS features derived from WordNet, respectively.
+We consider \mt{SynC}$^\textrm{o-v-o}$, rather than \mt{SynC}$^\textrm{struct}$, as the former shows better performance on \textbf{ImageNet}~\cite{ChangpinyoCGS16}.
 Regardless of the types of metrics used, our approach outperforms the baselines significantly when using word vectors as semantic representations.
-For example, on \emph{2-hop}, we are able to improve the Hit@1 accuracy by 2\% over the state-of-the-art.
+For example, on \emph{2-hop}, we are able to improve the F@1 accuracy by 2\% over the state-of-the-art.
 However, we note that this improvement is not as significant when using MDS-WordNet features as semantic representations.

-We also observe that the nearest neighbor classifiers clearly outperform zero-shot learning baselines in this case.
-We suspect that, when the number of classes is very high, synthesized classifiers, which are constructed based on similarity degrees to base classifiers, do not fully take advantage of the \emph{meaning} provided by each dimension of the exemplars.
-Interestingly, \textbf{EXEM (1-NN-scaled)} improves over \textbf{EXEM (1-NN)} for Flat Hit@k but not for Hierarchical precision@K.
+We observe that the 1-nearest-neighbor classifiers perform better than using predicted exemplars as more powerful semantic representations.
+We suspect that, when the number of classes is very high, zero-shot learning methods (\mt{ConSE} or \mt{SynC}) do not fully take advantage of the \emph{meaning} provided by each dimension of the exemplars.